brianzou03/DNA-sequencing/README.md

 * faa - FASTA amino acid (Contains amino acid sequences.
 A multiple protein fasta file can have the more specific extension mpfa.)
 * frn - FASTA non-coding RNA (Contains non-coding RNA regions for a genome, in DNA alphabet e.g. tRNA, rRNA)

+## DNA Encoding Approaches
+1. **Ordinal encoding DNA sequence data**
+We need to encode each nitrogen base as an ordinal value.
+“ATGC” becomes [0.25, 0.5, 0.75, 1.0].
+Ambiguous bases become 0.

+2. **One-hot encoding DNA Sequence**
+One-hot encoding is often used in deep learning methods and works with CNN.
+“ATGC” becomes [0,0,0,1], [0,0,1,0], [0,1,0,0], [1,0,0,0].
+One-hot encoded vectors can be concatenated or transformed into matrices

+3. **k-mer counting (DNA sequences as a "language")** The problem with ordinal and one-hot is that the results are not uniform length, necessary for classification and regression.
+With k-mer counting we take a sequence and break it down into k-mer length "words".
+We determine the length of the words - for example "words" of length 5 (hexamers), “ATGCATGCA” becomes: 'ATGCA', 'TGCAT', ‘GCATG’, 'CATGC', 'ATGCA' .
+This forms 5 hexamer words, with 5 (letters) ^ 5 (length) = 3125 potential words

+## Machine Learning Model
+(ML Model here)

 ## Sources/Research

 ### National Center for Biotechnology Information (NCBI)
 NCBI: https://www.ncbi.nlm.nih.gov/
 NCBI Human Genome Resources: https://www.ncbi.nlm.nih.gov/genome/guide/human/